srujbop/notes-google-cloud-architect/Compute/App Engine.md

 One project is limited to one application (one project, one purpose)

-One application can have multile services
+One application can have multile services, contained inside a region

 One service can have multiple versions